Chen-Kaixiang-HuiAn/Chen-Kaixiang-HuiAn.github.io/README.md

 ## 7. Contact Us

 If you encounter any issues during use, you can contact us through:
-- Email: Conshein_Yuanxing@outlook.com
+- Email: conshein_yuanxing@outlook.com
 - GitHub: [Excursion-ConsHein](https://github.com/Excursion-ConsHein)

-Good luck creating your amazing personal homepage!
+Wish you create an excellent personal homepage!